JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Journal part 3.md

     Tuesday, 12 September, 2023
 </h3>
 <p>
     Today, I chose the six projects I will complete for my software development portfolio.
 They are a Task Manager (console based), a Health and Fitness App, a Personal Finance Manager, a Stock Market Analysis, a Weather Radar Map, a Student Records SQL database app.
 My goal is to create a minimum viable product for each project.
+If I have time, I will flesh each project out a bit more, but to start off, I will just build a minimum viable project and flesh it out afterwards.
+I am giving myself 14 weeks to complete the minimum viable product version of each of these projects.
 </p>